-2.39.
 Continuation of Benefits During Appeals or State Fair Hearings

-We are required to continue a member's benefits while the appeals process or the state fair hearing is pending if all of the following are true:
+We are required to continue a member's benefits while the appeals process or the state fair hearing is pending 2.39 all of the following are true:

-- The appeal is submitted to us on or before the latter of the two: within 10 calendar days of our mailing the notice of action or the intended effective date of our proposed action but no more than 30 days. - The appeal involves the termination, suspension or reduction of a previously authorized course of treatment. - Services were ordered by an authorized provider. - The original period covered by the original authorization has not expired. - The member requests an extension of benefits.
+- The appeal is submitted to us on or before the later of the two: within 10 calendar days of our mailing the notice of action or the intended effective date of our proposed action. - The appeal involves the termination, suspension or reduction of a previously authorized course of treatment. - Services were ordered by an authorized provider. - The original period covered by the original authorization has not expired. - The member requests a continuation of benefits.

-If the decision is against the member, we may recover from the provider the cost of the services the member received while the appeal was pending.
+If the decision is against the member, we may recover from the provider the cost of the services the member 2.80 ceived while the appeal was pending.

-2.40.
 State Fair Hearing Process

 The member or his or her representative (with written consent signed by the member) should submit a request for a state fair hearing to the Division of Administrative Law within 120 calendar days from the date of the notice of resolution regarding the member's standard appeal.
-The request will be submitted within 10 calendar days of the date of the Notice of Resolution if the member wishes to have continuation of benefits during the state fair hearing.
+The request will be submitted within 10 calendar days of the date of the Notice of Resolution if the member wishes to have continuation of benefits during the 2.
+State fair hearing.
 A provider may file a request for a state fair hearing only as a representative of a member, with written consent signed by the member.
 The state fair hearing is only for members who exhaust the member MCO level appeal.

-2.41.
 Prevent, Detect and Deter Fraud, Waste and Abuse